dibyendumajumdar/C/docs/ctour.md

-1. As indicated in the discussion of	`unoptim`  below,  the optimizer	can  create a node type corresponding to the location addressed by a register plus a  constant	off- set.
-Since this is precisely the implementation of au- tomatic variables and arguments, where the register  is fixed  by convention, such variables are changed to the new form to simplify later processing.
+1. As indicated in the discussion of	`unoptim`  below,  the optimizer	can  create a node type corresponding to the location addressed by a register plus a  constant offset.
+Since this is precisely the implementation of automatic variables and arguments, where the register  is fixed  by convention, such variables are changed to the new form to simplify later processing.